whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/OC/ACPI/README.md

 ...
 ```
 Then remember to write the `OperationRegion` `Offset` in the last `Argument`.\
+But the order is messy.
 Let's rearrange the `Arguments` so that the order makes sense:
 ```
 RECB (OperationRegion Offset, FieldUnitObj Offset, FieldUnitObj Length) WECB (OperationRegion Offset, FieldUnitObj Offset, FieldUnitObj Length, Value written to FieldUnitObj)